Shop Pay, Apple Pay, PayPal: Why GA4 Misses Revenue

 Decoupling attribution from the payment sheet: the architecture

-What this looks like in practice, on a Shopify store, with any analytics tool that has a server-side custom event API.
+Here is what it looks like in practice, on a Shopify store, with any analytics tool that has a server-side custom event API.

 import crypto from 'crypto';